Three toucanets bath in bromeliad flowers - photoart

 Plate-billed mountain toucan, Bellavista Cloud Forest Reserve, Ecuador

-We're not twitchers but we did keep count of the number of species we saw in the four days we spent exploring - an incredible 127 (confirmed by our knowledgeable guide)!
+We're not twitchers, but we did keep count of the number of species we saw in the four days we spent exploring - an incredible 127 (confirmed by our knowledgeable guide)!
 I much prefer spending extended time with just one species, getting to know them intimately, but on a whistle-stop trip like this, it's just not possible.
-And we weren't even trying to knock off as many as possible, it's just that there are that many different birds to see!
+And we weren't even trying to knock off as many as possible; it's just that there are that many different birds to see!
 It's really quite overwhelming, which is why here I decided to post about just the hummingbirds and toucans.

 selfie

-My very first attempt at a selfie, taken from at 4000m above sea level, Teleferico, Quito.
+My very first attempt at a selfie, taken from 4000m above sea level, Teleferico, Quito.
 You can just see Quito city, downhill, at the top.

 A P.S. about intrepid travelling

-Like I did for the Galápagos leg of the trip, I'd like to add some notes about travelling with a chronic illness.
+Like, I did for the Galápagos leg of the trip, I'd like to add some notes about travelling with a chronic illness.
 I was very anxious before the trip about the effects of altitude and potential altitude sickness.
 Alongside anxiety about seasickness, I'm surprised Lynn ever convinced me to go!
 So before the trip, we went through two rounds of "altitude training".
 This involves breathing a high-nitrogen mix of air through a mask for about an hour a day for three weeks.
-You can hire a system to do at home or there is a clinic downtown.
-Breathing this mix helps create new red blood cells which can then carry more oxygen and give a bit more energy.
+You can hire a system to do at home, or there is a clinic downtown.
+Breathing this mix helps create new red blood cells, which can then carry more oxygen and give a bit more energy.
 The effects last around 3 weeks or so.
 Other than huffing and puffing a bit more and having some trouble sleeping, we didn't have any altitude-related issues, so I'm glad we went to the effort.

-What I did notice though was "land sickness".
-For about a week after getting off the boat after 11 days at sea, I felt the world moving as if I was still onboard.
-It was quite unexpected, but apparently it is a thing, and sometimes people never recover.
-Fortunately it wore off!
+What I did notice, though, was "land sickness".
+For about a week after getting off the boat after 11 days at sea, I felt the world moving as if I was still on board.
+It was quite unexpected, but apparently, it is a thing, and sometimes people never recover.
+Fortunately, it wore off!

-I was shooting with the Panasonic GX7 and 20mm, 100-300mm, and 35-100mm lenses, all bought especially for this trip and I loved how lightweight it all was.
+I was shooting with the Panasonic GX7 and 20mm, 100-300mm, and 35-100mm lenses, all bought especially for this trip, and I loved how lightweight it all was.
 I was still learning how to use the gear, so a lot of the photos are sub-par.
 I'd love to return with my latest kit and better knowledge of how to get the best out of shooting in dappled forests (even with good gear, it's hard).

 Do you have a bucket-list birding destination for when we can travel again?